davidschinteie/practice-GitHub/basic-git-commands.md

 ## Other Commands

+`git stash` - when you want to record the current state of the working directory and the index, but want to go back to a clean working directory.
+The command saves your local modifications away and reverts the working directory to match the HEAD commit.

+`git stash pop` - Remove a single stashed state from the stash list and apply it on top of the current working tree state,

+Workflow: `git stash` -> `git checkout -b new_branch` -> `git stash pop`

 `git fetch origin`

 `git reset --hard origin/master` (comenzi de upload a masterului branchul pe care esti - implica stergerea completa a continutului de pe branchul pe care esti)